Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     Direct access to the actor's attack bonus effect attribute.

 `attacked`_ (`boolean`_)
+    Read-only.
 Friendly access to the actor's flag that controls if the actor has been attacked.

 `attributes`_ (`table`_)
+    Read-only.
 Access to a table of 8 tes3statistic objects for the actor's attributes.

 `barterGold`_ (`number`_)
     The current amount of gold that the actor has access to for bartering.